Sigmmma/c20/src/content/h1/tools/h1a-ek/h1a-tool/readme.md

 ```.alert danger
 Tool only uses [markers][gbxmodel#markers] from the `superhigh` LOD when making a model tag.
 If you don't have a superhigh LOD (i.e. you have something explicity set as superlow/low/medium/high but not superhigh), no markers will be generated.
 ```

+## Halo 2 LOD selection logic
+The optional boolean argument `[use-halo2-permutation-lod-selection-logic?]` causes Tool to use [H2 Tool][h2tool] logic for choosing LODs.
+The 'base' permutation's LODs are chosen the same way as the non-base; all permutations propagate using any existing LOD in that permutation when LODs are missing.
+Any missing LODs for a permutation will use the last non-NONE LOD within that permutation.

+This is the more intuitive behaviour and probably what you want to use.
+The prior lack of this is what causes the Banshee's destroyed permutation to appear intact at the lowest LODs because it re-uses the base permutation's LOD.

 # Physics compilation
 A [JMS][] file containing collision spheres can be compiled into a [physics][] using the `physics` verb: